-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the Town of West Boylston, Massachusetts, as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the Town of West Boylston, Massachusetts' basic financial statements, and have issued our report thereon dated February 28, 2023.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the Town of West Boylston, Massachusetts, as of and for the year ended June 30, 2023, (except for the West Boylston Municipal Lighting Plant which is as of and for the year ended December 31, 2022), and the related notes to the financial statements, which collectively comprise the Town of West Boylston, Massachusetts' basic financial statements, and have issued our report thereon dated January 16, 2024.
+Our report includes a reference to other auditors who audited the financial statements of the West Boylston Municipal Lighting Plant, as described in our report on the Town of West Boylston, Massachusetts' financial statements.
+This report does not include the results of the other auditor's testing of internal control over financial reporting or compliance and other matters that are reported on separately by those other auditors.